-The CGPS 75th Recruitment Scholarship is an entrance award valued at \$20 000 for one year which will be awarded in addition to base minimum stipend funding in year 1 of the student's program.
+The CGPS 75th Recruitment Scholarship is an entrance award valued at \$20 000 for one year for Ph.D. students and \$10,00 for one year for M.Sc. students which will be awarded in addition to base minimum stipend funding in year 1 of the student's program.
+Both PhD and MSc applicants are encouraged to apply; however, PhD applicants will be prioritized.

 The Department of Soil Science accepts applications for the CGPS 75th Recruitment Scholarship three times per year, with application deadlines falling on the last business day prior to November 1 for January start date, March 1 for May start date and July 1 for September start date.
 In the case that the scholarship is not awarded for a given intake period, an additional award will be made in the next intake period.
 In the case that less than three awards per year are allocated to the Department of Soil Sciences, application deadlines will be communicated to the faculty and can be obtained by potential applicants by contacting the Graduate Chair.
 Applicants must have a minimum GPA of 85.0% and are asked to submit transcripts along with a letter of application highlighting their research and career goals and describing their academic and personal achievements, including academic and non-academic volunteer service.
 The Department of Soil Science faculty member who has agreed to supervise the applicant must provide confirmation of supervision.
 Applications should be submitted by email directly to the Soil Science Graduate Chair.